jkitsao/devhook-engineering-blog/_posts/your-daraja-webhook-needs-a-queue.md

 ---
-title: "Why Your M-pesa Webhook Needs a Queue System 📨"
+title: "Why Your M-Pesa Webhook Needs a Queue System 📨"
 excerpt: "How queues can save you from dropped events."
 coverImage: "/assets/blog/daraja-queue/cover.jpg"
 date: "2025-08-23T13:00:00.000Z"